balzack/databag/README.md

       - Click 'Save'
     - Click the user icon to generate a new account link
       - Follow the link to create an account

+### Other installation options

+Instruction for installing without a container on a Raspberry Pi Zero are [here](/doc/pizero.md).

+Instruction for installing without a container in AWS are [here](/doc/aws.md).